Skip to main content

 C /mydir

-Let's try docker cp command to copy the file.
-We can use quotes if the filename has spaces.
+Let's try docker cp command to copy the file from the container to the host machine.
+We should use quotes now since the filename has spaces.

-And now we have our file locally.
-Sadly, this is not sufficient to fix our issue.
+And now we have our file locally and we can watch it if the machine has a suitable player installed.
+Sadly, the use of docker cp is not proper to fix our issue.
 In the next section, we will improve this.

 Improved curler